 Champollion Proved Hieroglyphs Were Everyday Language

-Since the decree appears in Greek, Demotic and in hieroglyphs, the ancient Egyptian language returned to life, at least for Champollion, for the first time in 1400 years.
+Since the decree appears in Greek, Demotic and in hieroglyphs, the ancient Egyptian language returned to life through translation, at least for Champollion, for the first time in 1400 years.

 So, as always, Kentucky Ken is mistaken.
 Egyptian hieroglyphs weren’t talismans or magical symbols but an ordinary writing system used for routine public communication.